 CopyMinder has also been tested on virtual machines under the Hyper-V role of Windows Server 2012 R2 and found to operate correctly, again with protection checks taking a comparable amount of time to running natively.

 CopyMinder has been tried on Microsoft VirtualPC and VMWare running on Windows with Windows as the guest operating system and the protection check worked correctly.
 It has also been tested successfully on VirtualBox, but see the note below relating to hardware virtualisation.

-The licence token should be installed as a network server type using cmserver.exe.
-Installing as a stand-alone type licence is likely to cause many problems with suspicious installations.
+The license token should be installed as a network server type using cmserver.exe.
+Installing as a stand-alone type license is likely to cause many problems with suspicious installations.